 Are contact cleaners and brake cleaners the same?

-If you are comparing brake cleaner vs. contact cleaner or asking if they are the same, the answer is capital NO. In a situation where there is a brake cleaner available and no contact cleaner, using brake cleaner in place of contact cleaner in quest of trying to improvise will cause severe damage to the electronics and also lift marks off the PCB.
-On the other hand, a no-residue contact cleaner can serve in place of a brake cleaner; However, it won’t be effective compared to using a brake cleaner, and it will cost more.
+If you are comparing brake cleaner vs. contact cleaner or asking if they are the same, the answer is a capital NO. In a situation where brake cleaner is available but no contact cleaner, using brake cleaner in place of contact cleaner to improvise will cause severe damage to the electronics and also leave lift marks on the PCB.
+On the other hand, a no-residue contact cleaner can serve in place of a brake cleaner; however, it won’t be as effective and will cost more.

 Is throttle body cleaner the same as carb Cleaner?

-Each cleaner has a specific component that it is made for.
+Each cleaner has a specific component for which it is made.
 However, some of these cleaners are alternatives to one another.
-Throttle body cleaner can be used to clean carburetors, however not without making a couple of compromises. … It is like carb cleaner to a degree, yet it is manufactured for cleaning just the throttle bodies.
+Throttle body cleaner can be used to clean carburetors; however, it cannot be used without making a couple of compromises. … It is like carb cleaner to a degree, yet it is manufactured for cleaning just the throttle bodies.

 Can you use a paint thinner to clean the carburetor?

-Paint thinner is the solvent used to reduce viscosity and dissolve paints or thins.
+Paint thinner is the solvent used to reduce viscosity and dissolve paint.
 However, I personally use this solvent to clean many car components.
-If you are thinking of using this solvent on your carburetor, you have to completely remove all the seals in your carb before cleaning your carburetor, as this will damage the seals if left in your carb during the cleaning process.
+If you are thinking of using this solvent on your carburetor, you have to completely remove all the seals from your carb before cleaning it, as they will be damaged if left in during the cleaning process.

 Can you use Wd40 instead of carb cleaner?